rhicspin/cnipol/README.md

     $CNIPOL_RESULTS_DIR

 `asym` accepts a number of options which can be listed by running it with a `-h` option.
-Here we just give a few most common examples used to process the regular and calibration data.
+Here we just give a few most common examples used to process regular and calibration data.

 To analyze a regular data file simply do: